hamid814/r-p/README.md

 # Form Generator `v2`

-generate all input types fast and get the source code.
+generate all input types fast and get the source code